WorkflowConversion/guse-init-scripts/README.md

   - Make sure you are logged-in as `guseuser`.
   - Clone this repository on the home folder.

-Make sure you end up with the scripts under the `~\guse-init-scripts` folder.
+Make sure you end up with the scripts under the `~/guse-init-scripts` folder.
 I know this is tedious, but it's quite practical to be able to restart gUSE remotely if proper credentials are used via ssh (to enable passwordless authentication).